Contraceptive Pill Australia

 Will it work immediately?

 If the Pill is started with a hormone tablet within the first 5 days of the menstrual cycle (where day one is the first day of your period), or within 5 days of an abortion or miscarriage, then it will be effective immediately.
 If the Pill is started at another time during your menstrual cycle, another form of contraception (such as condoms) should be used for the next seven days to avoid unplanned pregnancy.
-You should only start the Pill in this way after talking with your doctor to ensure you may not already be pregnant.
+Always consult with a healthcare provider in your area, whether you’re in Sydney, Melbourne, Brisbane, or elsewhere in Australia, before taking the contraceptive pill.

 How long will it last?